How to watch, stream sports on USA Network after NBCSN shuts down

 Premier League Schedule on USA on New Year’s Day:

 On New Year’s Day, USA Network presents a tripleheader as it becomes the cable home of the Premier League.
 Premier League Mornings kicks off at 7:00 am ET ahead of the first matches of 2022, and the action on the pitch starts with Arsenal vs Manchester City at 7:30 am ET.
-Here is the full slate on USA on New Year’s Day:
+Here is the full slate on USA on New Year’s Day, streaming on the NBC Sports App:

 -